 No matter which camp you fall in, West's wry portrayal of Batman is undoubtedly the most influential live action performance on this list.
 His subtle, self-aware humor affected perceptions of Batman for decades and even influenced the direction of the comic books of the 60s.

 And though Batman has come a long way from the "Biff!
 Bang!
-Pow!" of Batman, West is still synonymous with the character and even the very idea of the Caped Crusader - a fact proved by the tremendous response to his passing earlier this year.
+Pow!" of Batman, West is still synonymous with the character and even the very idea of the Caped Crusader - a fact proved by the tremendous response to his recent death.